 Every year, hundreds of people in Maryland are injured in semi-truck and tractor-trailer accidents.
 Busy Maryland roadways have all kinds of road hazards, confusing turns, high-speed lanes and construction zones that contribute to these catastrophes – not to mention extreme Atlantic coast weather that creates poor visibility and icy conditions.

-Truck driver error is often a contributor, too: excessive speeding, drowsiness, distracted driving, failure to understand the rules of the road and driving while impaired or under the influence of alcohol or drugs.
-If you’re the victim of a semi-truck crash, you deserve caring representation from an attorney who has experience with semi-truck and large vehicle accidents.
+Truck driver error is often a contributor, too: excessive speeding, driver fatigue, distracted driving, failure to understand the rules of the road and driving while impaired or under the influence of alcohol or drugs.
+If you’re the victim of a semi-truck crash, you deserve caring representation from an attorney who has experience with commercial trucking, semi-truck and large vehicle accidents.
 You deserve the advocacy of Zirkin & Schmerling Law.

 Semi-Truck Accidents Can Happen